synw/sqlcool/README.md

         print("${change.value} items updated");
       }
     });
-   // Dispose the changefeed when finished using changefeed.cancel();
+   // Dispose the changefeed when finished using it changefeed.cancel();
    ```